The Artist's Process

 My work involves a completely digital workflow.

-I religiously back up a photo session’s images to 2-3 off-camera storage drives as soon as possible when I return from a photo session.
-I also have local, off-site, and cloud storage of my images.
+I religiously back up a photo session’s images to 2-3 off-camera storage drives as soon as possible when I return from a field session.
+I have local, off-site, and cloud storage of all my images.

-I use Adobe Lightroom to import and evaluate images from a photo session to determine which ones will be further developed.
-I rank the images over a period of days to weeks, and then finish processing in Photoshop and Lightroom.
+I use Adobe Lightroom to import and evaluate images from a field session to determine which ones will be further developed.
+I rank the images, and then finish processing in Photoshop and Lightroom.
 I save the final image as a master file of various sizes.
 These files have been optimized for printing.

 Most evaluations of my field work occur over a period of months of re-evaluating and culling down to the few I will present.